Pet Dental Care for Dogs and Cats in Branson, MO

 Grade 3

 Heavy tartar buildup and periodontal disease are evident.
 This stage is painful, and tooth lesions or fractures may be hidden under tartar.
-Advanced treatment and consistent dog dental care at home—such as brushing and dental chews—can help control disease progression.
+Advanced treatment and consistent pet dental care at home—such as brushing and dental chews—can help control disease progression.

 Grade 4